 When you have been arrested for drunk driving, you will be asked whether you want to take a blood or breath test.
 You are legally required to take one of these chemical tests under California law and the results will be used as evidence in your case if you fail.
-Both tests have their upsides and downsides, and there are a number of things to consider when choosing which test to take.
+Both tests have their upsides and downsides, and DUI attorneys agree there are a number of things to consider when choosing which test to take.
 While it’s true that blood tests are more accurate than breath tests, it’s important to know that you can still fight DUI blood test results in California.

-If you have taken and failed the blood test, it is important to know that you have many options when it comes to fighting your charges.
-Because blood tests require a sample be retained after the original test, most Vista DUI attorneys will obtain a small sample of your blood and have it retested in an independent lab.
+If you have taken and failed the DUI blood test in CA, it is important to know that you have many options when it comes to fighting your charges.
+Because blood tests require a sample be retained after the original test, most attorneys will obtain a small sample of your blood and have it retested in an independent lab.

-Even if the lab confirms the original results though, your Vista DUI lawyer has other avenues to fight the results.
+Even if the lab confirms the original results of your DUI blood test in California though, lawyers have other avenues to fight the results.
 For example, blood must be collected, stored, and tested according to proper procedures.
 Initially, the prosecution must show the chain of custody following the withdrawal of the blood sample to the point it was released to be tested by the independent lab.
 While that might not sound important, it is actually critical in ensuring that the sample taken from you was kept track of and properly taken care of, so there is no chance that another person’s blood work was mixed up with yours or that the sample was tainted during the process.

 Creative Commons Image courtesy of Thirteen of Clubs